 First Inaugural AddressMarch 4, 1861

 This speech had its origins in the back room of a store in Springfield, Illinois.
-Abraham Lincoln, who lived in Springfield for nearly 25 years, wrote the speech shortly before becoming America's sixteenth President.
-As President-elect in January 1861, he eluded hordes of office seekers by taking refuge in his brother-in-law's store.
+Abraham Lincoln, who lived in Springfield for nearly 25 years, wrote the speech shortly after his election as America's sixteenth President.
+Before leaving town in January 1861, he sometimes eluded hordes of office seekers by taking refuge in his brother-in-law's store.
 There he used just four references in his writing: Henry Clay's 1850 Speech on compromise, Webster's reply to Hayne, Andrew Jackson's proclamation against nullification, and the U.S. Constitution.
 The desk Lincoln used has been preserved by the State of Illinois.

 Californians read the speech after it traveled via telegraph and Pony Express.
 It was telegraphed from New York to Kearney, Nebraska, then taken by Pony Express to Folsom, California, where it was telegraphed to Sacramento for publication.
 Today you can see the First Inaugural Address manuscript and the Bible from the inaugural ceremony online or at the American Treasures exhibit, Library of Congress, Washington, D.C.

 In compliance with a custom as old as the government itself, I appear before you to address you briefly, and to take, in your presence, the oath prescribed by the Constitution of the United States, to be taken by the President "before he enters on the execution of this office."

 I do not consider it necessary at present for me to discuss those matters of administration about which there is no special anxiety or excitement.